Ultimate Guide to Stored Product Pests

 Cigarette beetles

-Though they are known for eating tobacco leaves and products and processed tobacco, you will also find cigarette beetles eat stored food products as well as other materials.
+Though they are known for eating tobacco leaves and products and processed tobacco, you will also find cigarette beetles eating stored food products and other materials.
 These include grains, cereals, spices, nuts, cardboard packaging, wool, leather and clothing.

 Appearance

-- Larvae are curvy, hairy and can grow up to 4mm long
+- Larvae are curvy and hairy and can grow up to 4mm long

 Problems they cause